OpenSUTD/networks_lab2/README.md

 In this lab, you will get to put into practice the semantics of REST (Representational State Transfer) by implementing a REST over HTTP API.

-If you done backend programming before and want to challenge yourself, you may skip to the Checkoff Requirements.
+If you have done backend programming before and want to challenge yourself, you may skip to the Checkoff Requirements.
 We will be using the FastAPI framework, which is very well documented, very easy to learn and has many tutorials online.
 You are free to search tutorials online instead of following this guide.

 ## Setup